-Situated on a wide, scenic section of the Mississippi River in southern Minnesota, Red Wing and its historic downtown, breathtaking natural vistas and abundance of kid-friendly activities make it an excellent destination for families.
+Situated on a wide, scenic section of the Mississippi River in southern Minnesota, Red Wing and its historic downtown offer breathtaking natural vistas and an abundance of kid-friendly activities that make it an excellent destination for families.

 Of course the Red Wing Shoe Company Museum is a must-see.
 There, you can see the world’s largest boot (size 638-D), explore a variety of displays chronicling the company’s 110-plus years in business and shop for your next pair of Minnesota-made boots or shoes.

 There’s also LARK Toys in the nearby town of Kellogg.
 Not only is LARK one of Minnesota’s largest and most unique toy stores (they make wooden toys and puzzles on-site!), it also houses a large antique toy display, a full-sized, wood-carved carousel, a miniature golf course, children's book store and ice cream shop.
 Other family-friendly highlights in the area include the National Eagle Center in Wabasha and the Cannon Valley Trail between Red Wing and Cannon Falls, a popular choice for bicyclists.